-Pulled pork shoulder is such an easy recipe, and a great item to enjoy with your sample of SFQ, that I wanted to get this video up before I left for New York.
+Pulled pork shoulder is such an easy recipe, and a great item to enjoy with your SFQ, that I wanted to get this video up before I left for New York.
 As some of you know I'm headed out to help my mom for a little while and won't have an opportunity to post much from there.

 The conventional method for cooking pork shoulder is low and slow, but this recipe is really low and slow – like 210 degrees F. low and 12 hours slow.
 The result is an incredibly soft and succulent piece of pork, perfect for pulling.